-Philip van der Eijk is Visiting Research Professor of Greek at Newcastle University.
-He was born in Delft, the Netherlands, and read Classics at Leiden University, where he received his doctorate in 1991.
-He subsequently held a Fellowship of the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO) at Leiden University.
+Philip van der Eijk is Strategic Research Adviser and Visiting Research Professor of Greek at Newcastle University.
+He was born in Delft, the Netherlands, and read Classics at Leiden University, where he received his doctorate in 1991 and where he held a Postdoctoral Fellowship funded by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO) from 1991 to 1994.
 In 1994, he moved to Newcastle University to take up a Wellcome Trust University Award in the History of Medicine in the Classical World.
 At Newcastle, he was appointed (Personal) Professor of Greek in 1998, and Research Professor of Greek in 2005.
 With colleagues from Newcastle and Durham, he founded the Northern Centre for the History of Medicine in 2003, of which he was a Director until 2009.
 As of January 2010, he is Alexander von Humboldt Professor of Classics and History of Science at the Humboldt University in Berlin.

 Ancient Medicine and Science, esp. the Hippocratic writings, Diocles of Carystus, Aristotle and the Aristotelian tradition, Galen and ancient Methodism; the history of medical historiography and the construction of canons; the communication and dissemination of medical ideas in antiquity; the comparative history of medicine in the Eastern Mediterranean; the history of melancholy and mental illness.

 Medicine and Philosophy in Classical Antiquity.
 Doctors and Philosophers on Nature, Soul, Health and Disease, (Cambridge: CUP, 2005)

 Diocles of Carystus.
 A Collection of the Fragments with Translation and Commentary, 2 Vols.
 (Leiden: Brill, 2000-1)